neelsmith/greeklang/attic/specs/md/attic/orthography/AtticString.md

 In addition to transcribing the alphabetic and punctuation characters used in Attic inscriptions (specified [here](AtticCharacters.html)), editions of Attic inscriptions conventionally include additional characters helping to disambiguate:

-- tokenization of text in *scriptio continua*
+- syntactic tokenization of text in *scriptio continua*
 - interpretation of vowel quantity
 - interpretation of accent